AssassinDC96/AI-Mouse/README.md

 # AI-Mouse
-This is a hand tracking and points identifing mouse \n it is made with Python OpenCV library
+This is a hand tracking and points identifing mouse /n it is made with Python OpenCV library